-The Art of Yoga as a Individualised Process was a fundamental hallmark of Śrī T Krishnamacharya and TKV Desikachar’s teaching, namely transmission occurs through the personal involvement of the teacher with the student’s individual experience of Yoga practice and study through 121 Lessons.
+The Art of Yoga as an Individualised Process was a fundamental hallmark of Śrī T Krishnamacharya and TKV Desikachar’s teaching, namely, transmission occurs through the personal involvement of the teacher with the student’s individual experience of Yoga practice and study through 121 Lessons.

 Teaching students through individual lessons within a private context remained at the heart of Krishnamacharya’s and Desikachar’s priorities throughout their lives.
-To this day it still remains the vital element in appreciating what they actualised in terms of a systematic development, personalised according to the students progressive experience of Yoga practice and study.
+To this day it still remains a vital element in appreciating what they actualised in terms of a systematic development, personalised according to the student’s progressive experience of Yoga practice and study.

 “The spirit of Viniyoga is starting from where one finds oneself.

 As everybody is different and changes from time to time,

 there can be no common starting point,